 Often, what is not recognized is that efforts to develop a “good name” for the hospital, thus raising the hospital’s name recognition in the local market, guarantee that many patients will automatically look to that hospital for help during an emergency.
 In spite of the desire on the hospital’s part, however well founded, to stay within the citadel of the hospital itself during an emergency, it must be recognized that some incidents require a much more proactive stance.

-Establishment of Priorities The First Priority.
+The First Priority.
 During a HAZMAT (hazardous materials) incident that results in a large number of contaminated patients, the hospital cannot afford to become contaminated itself or it will no longer be able to treat those patients effectively and safely, and might even cease to function entirely.
 The first and most important rule, therefore, is that – starting with the emergency room and continuing through various specialized hospital spaces such as the ICU and surgical suites – the hospital must maintain its ability to function.

 Maintaining the ability to function applies to people as well as to hospital spaces.
 One staff member can treat a large number of patients in a 12-hour shift.
 However, if the staff member becomes ill – from exposure to a contaminated patient, in this instance – he or she probably would be able to treat only that patient and then will need care from the hospital’s other providers, becoming part of the patient load.